PaulineTurk/MNHN_FINAL/README.md

 The proof of concept is realized by the calculation of probabilistic substitution matrices with or without a contextual amino acid.

-The user guide will be added when the project will be fully completed.